Linking industry giants

-Located at key locations including a university, market, garage and a convenience store, these recycling reward machines will test the impact of providing an incentive for people to recycle.
+Located at key locations including a university, market, garage and a convenience store, these recycling reward machines test the impact of providing an incentive for people to recycle.
 The campaign will provide insight into the optimum location and reward mechanism for this concept to work best, including money off at local shops or a donation to a local homeless charity.

-Building on Hubbub's tried and tested 'Trashconvertor', the Re-Cycler will travel around the city to reward people when they recycle their packaging waste.
+Building on Hubbub's tried and tested 'Trashconvertor', the Re-Cycler travels around the city to reward people when they recycle their packaging waste.

 It's not only about rewards however - the Re-Cycler is the perfect conversation starter and mobile campaign advert!

-These playful bubble bins will tour the city over the course of the campaign in high footfall areas such as universities and at events.
+These playful bubble bins tour the city over the course of the campaign in high footfall areas such as universities and at events.

 What is a bubble bin you ask?
 Upon disposing of your recycling, the bin responds with a satisfying burb and a stream of bubbles!

 Thanks to a public competition they have been named Gordon and Alan Binnit.